jaysalw/jaysalw/posts/projects-and-stuff.md

 The site fetches the projects every 30 seconds and saves to memory as a cache.
 This does not use GitHub's API (like the Activity Heatmap does).
 Instead it requests the raw file and loads that to memory.
 Simple, yet effective.

 ![Projects Page Image](https://github.com/jaysalw/jaysalw/blob/main/blog-assets/2025/projects-page.png)

+The above image shows the current version of the Projects page.
+I thought I would want "pinned" or rather, featured project to keep projects I am currently working on at the top of the list.
+I also added the top 3 featured projects and the 3 latest blog posts to the home page too.